michelcrypt4d4mus/log-thyself/README.md

     3. Change the current directory (AKA "folder") in Terminal by typing `cd ` and then dragging the folder you downloaded this to onto the terminal.
 It should populate a bunch of text - the location of the folder you dragged in.
 Press enter and your terminal window will be in a new directory.
 3. Run `scripts/initial_setup.sh` from the project directory.
 This will (hopefully) install the prerequisites and set up the database.

-### Installation As Continually Running Process
+#### Installation As A Continually Running Process Managed By `launchd`

 It's not necessary but you can set things up so the MacOS log stream collection launches right when you power on your computer - before you even login - for maximum monitoring power.
-Apple's `launchctl` will also relaunch the log collector should it crash if you set this up.
+Apple's `launchd` will also relaunch the log collector should it crash if you set this up.

 There's a script to setup the launch daemon for you.
 It needs to be run with `sudo` privileges to install the launch daemon, so you will be prompted for your password.